-The foam can be served plain or flavored according to your customers’ preferences.
-When it comes to flavoring cold foam, you’ll want to keep the recipes simple, beginning with ingredients you already carry in inventory.
-Flavored and sugar-free syrups you may already stock are a great go-to option that are easily dispensed into the blender container by the pump.
+Cold foam can be served plain or flavored according to your customers’ preferences.
+When flavoring, keep the recipes simple, beginning with ingredients already in your inventory, such as flavored and sugar-free syrups or powders.

-When it comes to customizing foam texture, you can opt for a more pourable cold foam to help make serving easier and faster for your staff.
-Alternatively, thicker, denser varieties of foam that are spooned on top of beverages may be more stable and hold up longer.
+When it comes to customizing foam texture, you can opt for a more pourable cold foam that is easier and faster to serve.
+A looser foam also has the benefit of cascading down into the beverage sooner.
+Alternatively, thicker, denser varieties of cold foam, which are spooned on top of beverages, are more stable and will hold up longer.

 Try These Cold Foam Recipes

-Begin with a versatile recipe that works with many beverages and is easily customized: Add 3 ounces of cold skim milk (poured to the height of the blade) to the Aerating Container, fitted on The Quiet One® blender.
-If desired, flavor the milk with about ½ ounce of vanilla syrup or other flavored syrup before blending.
-This amount equates to 2 full pumps of syrup from a one-liter dispenser bottle.
-Pump dispense volumes may vary by bottle size, so you may need to adjust the number of pumps accordingly.
-Choose program 31 for a loose, pourable foam or program 32 for a denser foam.
+Add 3 ounces of cold skim milk (poured to the height of the blade in the Aerating Container).
+Flavor the milk with 1/2 ½ ounce of vanilla syrup (2 full pumps of syrup from a 1-liter dispenser).
+Choose The Quiet One’s program 31 for a loose, pourable foam or program 32 for a denser foam.

-Create a chocolate espresso foam perfect for iced coffee, nitro coffee, and cold brew: Fill the Aerating Container with 3 ounces of cold skim milk and flavor with 1/4 teaspoon of cinnamon, 1/4 teaspoon of instant espresso powder, and 1/2 teaspoon of sugar or 1 pump of simple syrup, assuming a pump dispense volume of ¼ ounce of syrup per pump and adjusting if necessary.
-Run on program number 32.
+Fill the Aerating Container with 3 ounces of cold skim milk and flavor with 1/4 teaspoon of cinnamon, 1/4 teaspoon of instant espresso powder, and 1/2 teaspoon of sugar or 1 pump of simple syrup.
+Process on program number 32.

-Make things even easier with this single-process recipe in which the drink creates its own foam layer: Combine 1 cup of chilled skim milk with 1 cup of ice, 1 teaspoon of matcha green tea and 1 pump of simple syrup in the Aerating Container, adjusting the number of pumps if necessary, based pump dispense volume and desired level of sweetness.
+This easy recipe creates a matcha tea beverage that generates its own cold foam layer.
+Combine 1 cup of chilled skim milk with 1 cup of ice, 1 teaspoon of matcha green tea and 1 pump of simple syrup.
 Blend ingredients using program 31.
 Pour into a glass, garnish with additional tea powder, and serve.